ps2homebrew/PMAP/README.txt

 1. Tangential skew
 2. Radial skew (automatic for B-chassis)

-You need to do this, if you:
+You need to do this if you:
 1. Changed or removed the OP block
 2. Changed or removed the spindle motor

 Procedure for mechanism (skew) adjustment:
-1. Remove tray and move the tray mechanism to the close position.
+1. Remove the tray and move the tray mechanism to the close position.
 2. Put a disc (GLD-DR01, or a DVD-SL disc) on the spindle motor with a chuck (clamp).
 3. Do initialization (INIT SKEW).
 4. Move the sled out (SLED OUT).
 Warning! the laser is now at the outer part of the disc!
 5. Enter play mode (PLAY 1x).
 6. Read jitter (JITTER 16 or JITTER 256) as you make adjustments.
-	You will have to repeat both radial and tangential skew adjustments, until jitter is minimal (i.e. the sweet spot is found).
+	You will have to repeat both radial and tangential skew adjustments until jitter is minimal (i.e. the sweet spot is found).
 6a.
 Radial skew:
 	i) If the console is a B-chassis, use the AUTO TILT motor adjustment function:
 		*Automatically adjust radial skew with the ADJ command (TILT ADJ).